aamnakhan2002/aamnakhan2002/README.md

-- 👋 Hi, I’m @aamnakhan2002
+- 👋 Hi, I’m Aamna
-- 👀 I’m interested in JAVA
+- 👀 I’m an aspiring software Developer.
-- 🌱 I’m currently learning Data Structures and Algrithms in JAVA
+- 🌱 I’m currently learning Data Structures and Algorithms and building projects with React.js and Node.js
-- 💞️ I’m looking to collaborate on a project in Web Development and JAVA
+- 💞️ I’m looking to collaborate on a project in Web Development.
 - 📫 How to reach me - Email me at aamna13july@gmail.com

 <!---